taiwo-amodu/cs-project/README.md

 •	Overpass API or OSMnx for extracting OSM data
 •	Frontend (Optional): Adds-on
 •	A web framework like React or Vue.js to build a user-friendly interface.
-•	Integrating with a mapping library like Leaflet or Mapbox to display the results on a map.
+•	Integrating with a mapping library like Mapbox to display the results on a map.

 Example Use Case
 •	A user is in an unfamiliar area and needs to find the nearest hospital.